860–880 Lake Shore Drive: Apartments

-Each of the upper stories measures 10 ft high.
-The larger six-room units were originally located in the south tower, while the smaller three-and-a-half-room units were in the north tower.
+Each of the upper stories measures 10 ft high, with either three and a half or six rooms in each apartment.
+The original plans called for 92 large units and 192 small units, but 40 of the small units were combined to make 20 large units, for a total of 116 large apartments and 152 small apartments.
+All of the south tower's apartments and half of the north tower's apartments had windows on two sides.
+The six-room units were originally located in the south tower, while the three-and-a-half-room units were in the north tower.
 The larger apartments had three bedrooms each, spanning 1400 ft2, and the smaller units had one bedroom each, spanning 700 ft2.
 There were initially four apartments per floor in the south tower and eight per floor in the north tower.
-The original plans called for 92 large units and 192 small units, but 40 of the small units were combined to make 20 large units, for a total of 116 large apartments and 152 small apartments.
-All of the south tower's apartments and half of the north tower's apartments had windows on two sides.

 The apartment layouts are influenced by the facades' designs and the buildings' footprints.
 Mies had originally proposed arranging the apartments in an open plan, but Greenwald forced Mies to add walls between the rooms in each apartment.
+After his open-plan floor layouts were rejected, Mies almost quit the project entirely.
 Mies also wanted to add a service entrance to each apartment, but this was discarded from the final plan.
 The final arrangement was a compromise between Mies's original concept and Greenwald's requirements, and many of the units have since been combined.
 Similarly to Mies's earlier Farnsworth House in Plano, Illinois, bedrooms and other living spaces are positioned around the kitchens and bathrooms in the core.
 The dining alcoves in the north tower's apartments abut the core, while the alcoves in the south tower's apartments abut the curtain wall.
 The building's 21 by 21 ft square bays influenced the interior layout; for example, living rooms span the entire width of a bay, while dining rooms and bedrooms span half a bay.

 When the buildings were finished in 1951, the apartments had a myriad of closets, and Mies said that the full-height windows on the facade provided a plethora of natural light.
-The units also had radiant heating systems, and there are convection heaters near the windows.
-Originally, the towers had no building-wide air conditioning; Mies's original plans for a central air system, which would have cooled the apartments, were canceled due to a lack of money.
-Instead, dozens of apartments were retrofitted with air-conditioning units.
+The units also have radiant heating systems, and there are convection heaters near the windows.
+Originally, the towers had no building-wide air conditioning; Mies's original plans for a central air system, which would have cooled the apartments, were canceled due to its expense.
+Instead, dozens of residents retrofitted their apartments with air-conditioning units.
 Mies wanted each floor to look exactly the same from the outside, so the same gray color was used for all of the curtains directly behind each window.
 Behind each curtain is a rail where occupants could install a curtain of their own design.
-Several tenants modified their own apartments; for example, the Harvey family in the south tower decorated their apartment with ancient artifacts, while the Ets Hokin family decorated their unit in the same building in bright colors.
+Several tenants decorated their own apartments in their own styles.
 Though the finishes, kitchens, and bedrooms in some apartments have since been modified, much of Mies's original design remains intact.